Proton Therapy For Prostate Cancer Treatment

 Stage IV prostate cancer may have spread beyond the seminal vesicles to nearby tissue or organs, such as the bladder, rectum or lymph nodes.
 At this stage, treatment of the whole body with hormonal therapy or systemic therapy is the mainstay of treatment.
 Local therapy with surgery or radiation therapy may be needed to help control symptoms.
 Proton radiation treatment may be used for advanced or late-stage prostate cancer to shrink tumors or control pain.

-Recurrent Prostate Cancer
+Treatment for Recurrent Prostate Cancer

 Proton therapy is often the best way to treat recurrent tumors in areas that have previously been treated with radiation therapy.